John Oaksey: Early life

 He was the son of the noted jurist Geoffrey Lawrence, 1st Baron Oaksey, and his wife Marjorie, daughter of Commander Charles Robinson, RN.
 He preferred to be called Oaksey, although Trevethin is the longer-established title.
 In his broadcasting career, he was initially known as John Lawrence before adopting the name John Oaksey when he succeeded to the baronies on the death of his father in 1971.
 The Oaksey family seat is the parish of Oaksey in the extreme north of Wiltshire, between Malmesbury and Cirencester.

 He was educated at Eton College, where he was captain of the boxing team.
-At age 16 he spent the summer attending the Nuremberg trials at which his father was officiating, the family diaries and memoires of which are now on permanent loan to the NCCL Galleries of Justice in Nottingham.
+At age 16 he spent the summer attending the Nuremberg trials at which his father was officiating, the family diaries and memoirs of which are on permanent loan to the National Justice Museum in Nottingham.

 After Eton, he undertook National Service at Catterick and was commissioned as second lieutenant with the 9th Queen's Royal Lancers.
 He then went up to New College, Oxford, to read Philosophy, Politics and Economics.
 On graduating, he took law at Yale University and, at that point, looked destined to follow his father into the profession.